kburnik/framework/readme.txt

 Built-in templating language
 - express views with short and simple looping and branching

+Project
+- define your project setup and make multiple projects with the same framework instance

+Application
+- measure the runtime of the app via single call

+Console
+- never use echo, print or print_r to see output again
+- avoid mixing results with debugging info
+- define the TESTMODE and omit PRODUCTION for outputing console text as HTTP headers

+Scheduler
+- easily schedule tasks to run in background or via cron job

+Component
+- Pagination - simple mechanism for paginating over model results
+- Session - user session handling
+- LoginModel - avoid writing common user login boilerplate
+- Security - CSRF checks and tokens

+DataProvider
+- abstraction for SQL DBs - MySQL implemented
+- write queries via PHP - avoid using SQL specific queries when possible

 TestCase & TestModule
 - test your app with unit tests and each-class-method based tests